 This is the most popular area in the city for public art.
-Priority should be on public art that enhances the pedestrian experience.
+Priority should be on public art that enhances the pedestrian experience and supports new gathering places.

+- Functional Landscape

-+ Functional Landscape + Functional Streetscape + Pop-up Interactive + Wayfinding + Sculpture:
+- + Functional Streetscape

+- + Pop-up Interactive

+- + Wayfinding

+- + Sculpture:

 Temporary, Site-Specific